-The carburetor has a high speed fixed jet and has been preset at the factory and adjustment should not be necessary.
-However, minor adjustments may be required to compensate for differences in fuel, temperature, altitude or load.
-If the carburetor does need adjustment, see engine manual.
+The carburetor has been preset at the factory and adjustment should not be necessary.
+However, engine performance can be affected by differences in fuel, temperature, altitude or load.
+If the carburetor does need adjustment, contact your nearest authorized service center/department

-IMPORTANT: NEVER TAMPER WITH THE ENGINE GOVERNOR, WHICH IS FACTORY SET FOR PROPER ENGINE SPEED.
+IMPORTANT: NEVERTAMPERWITHTHEENGINE GOVERNOR, WHICH IS FACTORY SET FOR PROPER ENGINE SPEED.
 OVERSPEEDING THE ENGINE ABOVE THE FACTORY HIGH SPEED SETTING CAN BE DANGEROUS.
 IF YOU THINK THE ENGINE-GOVERNED HIGH SPEED NEEDS ADJUSTING, CONTACTYOUR NEAREST AUTHORIZED SERVICE CENTER/DEPARTMENT, WHICH HAS THE PROPER EQUIPMENT AND EXPERIENCE TO MAKE ANY NECESSARY ADJUSTMENTS.